-Although in many ways an extension of the Federal EPA’s Risk Management Plan (RMP) Program with some additional requirements (such as interaction with the local Administering Agency), the threshold quantities for the CAPP-regulated substances are lower.
-Therefore, facilities that are not required to comply with the Federal EPA’s RMP may still be required to comply with CAPP upon request by the local Administering Agency.
-The table below details common chemical thresholds to determine CAPP applicability.
+Similar to the California Accidental Release Prevention (CalARP) Program, the threshold quantities for the CAPP-regulated substances are lower than those through the Federal agencies.
+Therefore, facilities that are not required to comply with the Federal Environmental Protection Agency’s (EPA’s) Risk Management Plan (RMP) may still be required to comply with CAPP upon request.
+The Commonly Regulated Chemicals’ Threshold Quantities Table details common chemical thresholds to determine CAPP applicability.

 Risk Management Professionals has helped many clients develop, update, audit and implementation of CAPP and has established fundamental working relationships with CAPP Regulators.
-This has provided us with valuable industry-specific insights into the regulator’s expectations for CAPP compliance.
-Furthermore, RMP has insights on how to coordinate and involve the regulators as required by regulations and best practices.
+In addition, Risk Management Professionals has insights on how to coordinate and involve the regulators as required by regulations and best practices.

 General Duty Clause Audits